MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 ### Handle optional pages

-Sometimes a page does not always show in a recorded flow but depends on data or settings.
+Sometimes a page doesn't always show in a recorded flow but depends on data or settings.
 One example could be the confirm shown when closing a sales order.
 To handle this, you can make the page an optional page, which means that the steps under the page will only be run if the page is shown.
 To make a page optional, select the recorder step for "Page X was shown" in the Page Scripting step list, select the ... context menu, and choose "Make this an optional page".

-The steps that happen on that page will be shown indented, to indicate tht here are optional, depending on page being shown.
+The steps that happen on that page will be shown indented, to indicate that here are optional, depending on page being shown.

-## Playback
+## Play back a recording

+You can play back a recording that you just captured or a recording that was saved in a file.

 To play a recording, whether just captured or opened from a file, select the Play button in the toolbar